skienzmatishun/rippreport/content/p/shelter-in-place/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: State and local leaders failed the public by delaying critical health orders as virus numbers skyrocketed.
+Infection data and official letters demonstrate how political games put thousands of lives at risk.
+How many citizens suffered because politicians refused to listen to medical experts?
 ---
 Stay home.
 Since the report below was posted, in less than 12 hours, the number of cases has risen by 136 cases and deaths are at 36.